-- Policy.
+- (a) Policy.
 The General Assembly of North Carolina hereby finds and declares that encouraging parents and other interested parties to save for the postsecondary education expenses of eligible students is fully consistent with and furthers the long-established policy of the State to encourage, promote, and assist education as more fully set forth in G.S.
-116-201(a). - Parental Savings Trust Fund.
-There is established a parental savings trust fund to be administered by the State Education Assistance Authority to enable qualified parents and other interested parties to save funds to meet the costs of the postsecondary education expenses of eligible students in accordance with section 529 of the Code.
+116-201(a). - (b) Parental Savings Trust Fund.
+There is established a parental savings trust fund to be administered by the State Education Assistance Authority to enable qualified parents and other interested parties to save funds to meet the costs of the postsecondary education expenses of eligible students.students in accordance with section 529 of the Code.
 For purposes of this section, the term "Code" has the same meaning as defined in G.S.
-105-228.90. - SECTION 1.7.(c) This section is effective for taxable years beginning on or after January 1, 2018. - SECTION 1.8.
-Except as otherwise provided, this Part is effective when it becomes law.
+105-228.90.

+law.

 PART II.
-BUSINESS TAX CHANGES

-SECTION 2.1.(a) G.S.
+BUSINESS TAX CHANGES SECTION 2.1.(a) G.S.
 105-114(b)(2) reads as rewritten:

-"(2) Corporation. - A domestic corporation, a foreign corporation, an electric membership corporation organized under Chapter 117 of the General Statutes or doing business in this State, or an association that is organized for pecuniary gain, has capital stock represented by shares, whether with or without par value, and has privileges not possessed by individuals or partnerships.
+Corporation. - A domestic corporation, a foreign corporation, an electric membership corporation organized under Chapter 117 of the General Statutes or doing business in this State, or an association that is organized for pecuniary gain, has capital stock represented by shares, whether with or without par value, and has privileges not possessed by individuals or partnerships.
 The term includes a mutual or capital stock savings and loan association or building and loan association chartered under the laws of any state or of the United States.
-The term includes a limited liability company or a partnership that elects to be taxed as a corporation under the Code, but does not otherwise include a limited liability company.company or a partnership."
+The term includes a limited liability company or a partnership that elects to be taxed as a corporation under the Code, but does not otherwise include a limited liability company or a partnership."